 - there seem to be some issues with the lock button

-- some of the cutting wheels are cheap and break easy.
+- some of the cutting wheels are cheap and break easily.

 Support: